OctopusDeploy/docs/docs/key-concepts/projects/channels.md

 ![](/docs/images/3048999/3278462.png)

-Any releases created automatically will use the configured channel.
-Additionally, any Version Rules configured for the Channel will be used to decide whether a release is automatically created.
+Any releases created automatically will use the configured channel. Â Additionally, any Version Rules configured for the Channel will be used to decide whether a release is automatically created.

 For example, if version 3.1.0 of a package Acme.Web is pushed to the Octopus internal NuGet repository, and the Channel selected for Automatic Release Creation has a Version Rule as pictured below,